-College costs continue to soar, and student loan debt in the U.S. now exceeds $1.5 trillion dollars.
+College costs continue to soar, and student loan debt in the U.S. now exceeds $1.5 trillion.
 That means the average student graduating college in 2017 had nearly $30,000 in debt.
-So for parents and students navigating the admissions system, it’s critical to understand how financial aid really works.
+During the pandemic, interest and principal payments on these loans are in forbearance, but that could change any time.
+So parents and students navigating the admissions system need to understand how financial aid works.
 Unfortunately, as with everything else in this area, college financial aid is complex and confusing.
 So here are some facts you need to know about the system.

 College Financial Aid Isn’t Always Fair

 What’s worse, if you planned ahead and saved money carefully over the years to meet this goal, your savings will increase your EFC.
 Even if you use college savings accounts (such as 529 plans or Keogh plans), you might increase your EFC.
-There are ways to minimize this: for example by moving savings from accounts in your child’s name to accounts in your name, or by moving assets into your home, or into retirement accounts like IRAs.
+There are ways to minimize this: for example, by moving savings from accounts in your child’s name to accounts in your name or by transferring assets into your home or retirement accounts like IRAs.

-Here’s an important fact: the government expects you to contribute 22-47% of your net available income (also called discretionary income), calculated based on a formula, to your child’s education.
+The government expects you to contribute 22-47% of your net available income (also called discretionary income), calculated based on a formula, to your child’s education.
 The government created this formula based on patterns of life from decades ago.
-It doesn’t take into account the differing cost of living in different places or many other costs that families now routinely incur.
+The formula doesn’t consider the differing cost of living in different places or other expenses that families now routinely incur.
 So the estimates are way out of line for most people.
-As a result, developing a financial plan early is critical to afford college.
+As a result, it’s critical you develop a financial plan early in your child’s education.

 College Financial Aid is Confusing and Complex